 The "D" logo used on City of Dallas documents, signage, and vehicles first appeared as part of the 1972-73 annual budget presentation on August 10, 1972.
 On September 19, 1972, the logo was registered as a trademark in accordance with the Texas Trademark Statute.
-The logo, a blue capital letter "D" with a green stylized tree inside it, is meant to be simple, uncluttered and modern.
-The 'tree' is meant to symbolize the quality of living in Dallas, and also to project a feeling of greenery, growth and concern for the environment.
-Due to the expense of dual color printing, the logo may appear with both symbols in blue or black.
+The logo, a blue capital letter "D" with a green stylized tree inside it, is meant to be simple, uncluttered, and modern.
+The tree is meant both to symbolize the quality of living in Dallas and to project a feeling of greenery, growth, and concern for the environment.
+Due to the expense of dual-color printing, the logo may appear with both symbols in blue or black.
 The logo was designed for the City by Crawford Dunn and Associates of Dallas.
 The logo does not replace the official corporate seal.

-Chapter 31, Section 23 of the Dallas City Code prohibits the use of the official flag, seal, shield, service mark, badge or other insignia of the city or a department of the city or a facsimile of the flag, seal, shield, service mark, badge of other insignia of the city or a department of the city without written authorization from the city manager (Ordinance 14971).
+Chapter 31, Section 23 of the Dallas City Code prohibits the use of the official flag, seal, shield, service mark, badge, or other insignia of the city or a department of the city or a facsimile of the flag, seal, shield, service mark, badge, or other insignia of the city or a department of the city without written authorization from the city manager (Ordinance 14971).

 The collection is arranged by subject.